 The Nikon Z f is excellent for studio video.
 It can record 4k video at up to 60 fps, albeit with an APS-C crop at 60 fps.
 Video quality is fantastic overall, and it supports 10-bit 4:2:0 Log recording internally, with 10-bit 4:2:2 output to a compatible external recorder via HDMI.
 Unfortunately, there's significant rolling shutter effect when panning in 4k.
 While it has all the inputs you need for videography peripherals like a mic, headphones, or external monitor, its design and ergonomics aren't tailored toward video work.

 The Nikon Z f isn't designed for action video, though it can get the job done if you record the action from the sidelines.
 It can record 4k video at up to 60 fps and has a slow-motion mode in 1080p that records at 120 fps.
-IBIS helps reduce camera shake.
+IBIS also helps reduce camera shake.
 However, it has significant rolling shutter distortion in 4k.
-It isn't meant to be used with action video rigs and mounts and isn't rugged or waterproof.
+It isn't meant to be used with action video rigs and isn't rugged or waterproof.

 We've added retailer links to the blue and orange color variants of this camera, soon to be available through B&H Photo Video, and slightly tweaked our 'Differences Between Variants' text accordingly.

 At most retailers, you can only get the Nikon Z f in a classic all-black color scheme.
 However, there are six additional color options, available directly from Nikon, for the leatherette around the body: Indigo Blue, Stone Grey, Bordeaux Red, Sepia Brown, Sunset Orange, or Moss Green.
+We bought and tested the black model, and you can see the label.

-You can buy the camera body on its own without a lens or bundled with a lens like the special edition Nikkor Z 40mm f/2 lens that's designed to match the vintage style of the camera or a different lens like the Nikkor Z 24-70mm f/4 S lens, depending on the retailer.
+You can buy the camera body on its own without a lens or bundled with the special edition Nikkor Z 40mm f/2 lens that's designed to match the vintage style of the camera or a different lens like the Nikkor Z 24-70mm f/4 S lens, depending on the retailer.

 Let us know if you come across a different variant, and we'll update our review.

-The Nikon Z f is a style-forward, full-frame mirrorless camera.
+The Nikon Z f is a style-forward full-frame mirrorless camera.
 While looks are subjective, its sleek retro design makes it stand out from the competition and will surely please the nostalgic crowd.
 Beyond its exterior, it's also a very technologically advanced and versatile camera with a sophisticated autofocus system, quick burst shooting, and advanced video features.
 That said, its ergonomics won't be to everyone's taste.

 For more options, look at our recommendations for the best cameras for street photography, the best full-frame mirrorless cameras, or the best cameras we've tested overall.